cyraxjoe/dav2mp4/README.md

     nix-env  -f ./ -i

-Or to test it in a nix-shell):
+Or to test it in a nix-shell:

     nix-shell